 Wealthfront works much the same way, but it has a minimum initial investment requirement of $500 and charges a fee of 0.25%.

 At that rate, you can have $10,000 professionally managed for just $25 per year or $100,000 at $250 per year.
 Or even $1 million managed for just $2,500 per year.

 Micro-Investing App for Beginning Investors

-If you’re a new investor, and having difficulty accumulating the money you need to begin, there are micro-investing apps.
-They not only invest your money – robo-advior style – but also help you to save it in the first place.
+If you’re a new investor and having difficulty accumulating the money you need to begin, there are micro-investing apps.
+They not only invest your money – robo-advisor style – but also help you to save it in the first place.

-For example, an app known as Acorns uses a method of calls “round ups” to help you save up the money to invest.
+For example, an app known as Acorns uses a method called “round-ups” to help you save up the money to invest.
 You link the Acorns app to a spending account, and it rounds up purchases, saving the difference for savings and ultimately investing.

 Either of these apps will help you to begin saving and investing, accumulating the money to do it through a large number of very small transactions.
 They’re an excellent option if you’ve been having difficulty accumulating the money to begin investing.